KyserClark/ntfy/README.md

 # ntfy

-Simplifying push notifications from your terminal, the `ntfy` tool is written by Kyser Clark to make it easier for everyone to send notifications with fewer keystrokes. ntft was not created by Kyser Clark, but this tool makes ntfy easier to use, which is why it's called `ntfy`.
+Simplifying push notifications from your terminal, the `ntfy` tool is written by Kyser Clark to make it easier for everyone to send notifications with fewer keystrokes. ntfy was not created by Kyser Clark, but this tool makes ntfy easier to use, which is why it's called `ntfy`.

 ## Installation